egemenengin/egemenengin/README.md

 <h1 align="left">Hi 👋, I'm Egemen Engin</h1>
-<h3 align="left">A software developer with a passion for game engines and video game development</h3>
+<h3 align="left">Software developer who experienced in designing, developing, and maintaining robust and efficient software solutions.
+Proficient in object-oriented programming and software development methodologies.</h3>

 # 💫 About Me:
-- 🔭 I’m currently working on Unreal Engine 5 projects.
+- 🧑🏼‍💼 I’m currently working on at Aselsan as a Software Engineer.

-- 🌱 I’m currently in the process of learning **game engines.
-I Think, learning process of game engines never ends.**
+- 🎮 Individually, I work on Unreal Engine 5 projects.

 - 👨‍💻 All of my projects are available at [Projects Page.](https://egemenengin.github.io/Projects/)

-- 📫 How to reach me **egemenengin.ee@gmail.com**
+- 📧 How to reach me **egemenengin.ee@gmail.com**

-- ⚡ Interests **I really like playing video games and basketball.**
+- ⚡ My interests are video games, XR, AI, designing and basketball.

 ## 🌐 Socials: